Firkata/GraphQL-Kickoff/README.md

 # GraphQL-Kickoff
-Reference to GraphQL docs: https://graphql.org/learn/
+Reference to GraphQL docs: https://graphql.org/learn/ and to React docs: https://reactjs.org/

 node_modules not included, run these :